-Michael Gerard talked about the technical side of his Abandoned Train scene made with UE4, Megascans, and SpeedTree: moss creation, Cover System, Post-Process Material, lighting, and more.
+Michael Gerard did a breakdown of his Abandoned Train scene made with UE4, Megascans, and SpeedTree: moss creation, Cover System, PP Material, and more.

 Lately, I’ve been experimenting and before Abandoned Train, I made two projects: Forest and Foggy Forest.
 The goal of the first one was to create visual effects only with the post-process material, and for the second – to work with volumetric fog.
 I wanted to know how far it is possible to go with this feature and where is the line between useful and useless.

 When I started Abandoned Train, I was really inspired by FarCry New Dawn and my first motivation was to recreate this “pinky” visual aspect, like in the game.
 But I changed my mind when I thought about the moss.
 In the end, the main goals for this scene were to put everything I have learned in the last few months and work with moss.

 A lot of assets were not created by me, for example, train and railroads come from a pack.
 Rocks, mushrooms, sticks, and foliage atlases come from Megascans library.
 I only created all ground foliage models and some trees.

 I never know key elements in advance and rather work with feelings and ideas.
 I lay out the foundation to get a global idea and refine it as I go along with details, specific assets or textures.
 I never restrict myself to one thing only, that’s probably why I’m going in all directions when I work on a scene.
 I really love colors and diversity and combine fresh grass with dry plants, dead wood, big rocks with small stones.
 With this in mind, I create my scenes, trying to get the most “living” forest as possible.
 Even if I take some liberties like vegetation types not in the right biome.